Oscar-winning 'Moonstruck' actress Olympia Dukakis dies at 89

 Other films included “Cloudburst” (2011) playing a foul-mouthed lesbian, “Away from Her” (2006) with Julie Christie, “The Event” (2003), “Better Living” (1998) with Roy Scheider, “Never Too Late” (1996) with Cloris Leachman, and “Dad” (1989) with Jack Lemmon and Ted Danson.

-Dukakis married Louis Zorich in 1962, with whom she had two sons and a daughter, and who passed away in 2018.
+Dukakis married fellow actor Louis Zorich in 1962, with whom she had two sons and a daughter.
+Her husband passed away in 2018.
 She also had four grandchildren.
+(Reporting by Will Dunham in Washington; Editing by Patricia Reaney and Jonathan Oatis)

 Our Standards: The Thomson Reuters Trust Principles.